sjbrown/misc_work/genesis/rules.md

 end up on the "4" spot.

-If your Player Marker is in the spotlight at the end of your turn, you are "hogging the spotlight".
+If your Player Marker is in the spotlight at the end of your turn, you are **hogging the spotlight**.
 This has two effects.
 Firstly, when other player markers are stepping around the stage, they will have to skip the spotlight, and they won't collect a "10 chip".
-Secondly, because your character is hamming it up, meeples will not move down when the rules say they normally would.
+Secondly, because your character is hamming it up, meeples will not move down when the rules say they normally would (this includes failed Goal Circles and "The Lull").

 #### Marking a circle